 CEO Severance Pay and Corporate Tax Planning

-We examine the association between CEO severance pay (i.e., payment the CEO would receive if s/he is involuntarily terminated) and corporate tax planning activities.
-We predict and find that CEO severance pay increases corporate tax planning, consistent with CEO severance pay offering contractual protection against managers’ downside risk and thereby inducing otherwise risk-averse managers to engage in reasonable levels of tax planning.
-Furthermore, CEO severance pay provides stronger tax planning incentives in situations where we expect the downside risk protection provided by severance pay to matter more – when CEOs are more risk averse and when the CEO’s risk of dismissal is higher.
-Finally, we find that CEO severance pay reduces firms’ cost of equity capital, suggesting that investors perceive that the additional risks managers take, part of which comes from tax planning, reduce agency costs and increase firm value.
-Overall, our results suggest that CEO severance pay provides tax planning incentives and represents a form of efficient contracting with otherwise risk-averse managers that encourages risk-taking that is value increasing.
+We examine the association between CEO severance pay (i.e., payment a CEO would receive if s/he is involuntarily terminated) and corporate tax planning activities.
+We find that CEO severance pay is positively associated with corporate tax planning, consistent with CEO severance pay providing contractual protection against managers’ career concerns and thereby inducing otherwise risk-averse managers to engage in incremental levels of tax planning.
+This result holds under an instrumental variable approach and a propensity score matching, and survives alternative measures of CEO severance pay and corporate tax planning.
+Finally, we find that severance pay provides stronger tax planning incentives in situations where managers are expected to face greater career concerns – when they are less experienced, when they face stronger shareholder monitoring, and when they manage firms with higher idiosyncratic volatility.
+Overall, our results suggest that CEO severance pay represents a form of efficient contracting with otherwise risk-averse managers.

 Keywords: Corporate Tax Avoidance; CEO Severance Pay; Risk-Taking Incentives